 The units at fault.
 For the hardware faults, the smallest replaceable unit at fault.
 For the software faults: the faulty software component (e.g., corrupted files or software codes).

-Procedure of remote failure indication
+Figure 71 Procedure of remote failure indication

 Link monitoring

 Link monitoring is a mechanism to monitor the performance of the communication and the implementation of protocols for connection setup and connection operation.